marijnh/Eloquent-JavaScript/00_intro.md

 Code is the text that makes up programs.
 Most chapters in this book contain quite a lot of it.
-I believe reading code and writing ((code)) are indispensable parts of ((learning)) to program, so try to not just glance over the examples.
-Read them attentively and understand them.
+I believe reading code and writing ((code)) are indispensable parts of ((learning)) to program.
+Try to not just glance over the examples—read them attentively and understand them.
-This may be slow and confusing at first, but I promise that you will quickly get the hang of it.
+This may be slow and confusing at first, but I promise that you'll quickly get the hang of it.
 The same goes for the ((exercises)).
 Don't assume you understand them until you've actually written a working solution.